Anish127/Powerbi-project-on-Telangana-Tourism/README.md

 # **Telangana_dashboard**

-**Introduction**: Datasets provides the information about Domestic and Foreign visitors of districts of Telangana state between 2016 and 2019.
+**Introduction**: Datasets provides the information about Domestic and Foreign visitors of districts from Telangana state between 2016 and 2019.

 **Objective**: Providing insights to the Telangana Government to boost tourism.